 - Microfrontend - Customer Profile: UI views and backend API calls for managing customer profile

-An UI Component, doesn’t have sense by itself to the end user because it doesn’t manage data by itself.
+An UI Component doesn’t make sense to the end user because it doesn’t manage data by itself.
 Usually, calls to backend services are performed outside these UI Components.

 Web Components != Microfrontends

 You can be thinking about Web Components as Microfrontends.
-It’s true that a microfrontend is loaded like a Web Component by the parent application, using it like other HTML tag.
-But, once again, the different is when the component is integrated in the parent application.
+It’s true that a Microfrontend is basically loaded like a Web Component by the parent application, using it like other HTML tag.
+But, how is the component integrated in the parent application.
 Buid-time?
 Runtime?

-In the most of cases, the approach to use Web Components is mainly by NPM (or Bower) packages:
+In the most of cases, the approach to use Web Components is mainly by NPM (or Bower) packages and :

-- need to be declared in development time (package.json / bower.json),
+- they need to be declared in development time (package.json / bower.json),

-- need to be downloaded in development time
+- they need to be downloaded in development time

-- need to be packaged and deployed with the application
+- they need to be packaged and deployed with the application